ochlupin/react-updating-state-nyc-web-100818/README.md

 ## Setting state is not synchronous

-One thing to keep in mind is that setting state is _not_ synchronous.
-For all intents and purposes, it might seem that way, since our components update right away.
-State updates, however, are _batched_ internally and then executed simultaneously whenever React feels it's appropriate.
+One thing to keep in mind is that **setting state is _not_ synchronous**.
+For all intents and purposes, it might seem that way, since our components update right away. **State updates, however, are _batched_ internally and then executed simultaneously whenever React feels it's appropriate**.
 This might result in some unexpected behavior.
 Going back to our `ClickityClick` component above, let's log the state after we've set it using `this.setState()`: